codeface-io/LSPService/README.md

 * [ ] Ensure sourcekit-lsp can be used to support C, C++ and Objective-c
 * [ ] Make the web frontend fully equivalent to the CLI and also pretty.
 Possibly use [Plot](https://github.com/JohnSundell/Plot)
 * [ ] What about clients which can't be released in the app store anyway and want to use LSPService as an imported Swift package rather than a local webservice?
 This requires moving more functionality to SwiftLSP and defining a precise boundary/abstraction for it.
+* [ ] What about building / running LSPService on Linux?
+It and SwiftLSP depend on Foundation, maybe compiler directives are needed or generally sticking to [this](https://github.com/apple/swift-corelibs-foundation) or to `import CoreFoundation`
 * [ ] Enable serving multiple clients who need services for the same language at the same time?